MooseNeuro/moose-core/README.md

 ## Build and Packaging

-- Python bindings rebuilt on nanobind, replacing pybind11, resulting in a cleaner and more maintainable codebase
+- Python bindings rebuilt on nanobind, replacing pybind11, resulting in faster and smaller code
 - Building MOOSE from source is now simpler, with fewer manual setup steps required
 - Updated CI workflows for the new build system